Aaron98990/ways-of-the-game/fouls.md

 ## Kicking/throwing an object
 > play is restarted with a direct free kick from the position where the object struck or would have struck the person or the ball or interfered with play:
 > - If a player [...] throws or kicks an object (including a ball) at [another person] or the match ball or
-> - If a [non-player] or player temporarily off the field of play throws or kicks an object onto the field of play and it interferes with play, an opponent or match official
+> - If a [non-player on the team lists] or player temporarily off the field of play throws or kicks an object onto the field of play and it interferes with play, an opponent or match official
 >
 > Law 12.4 (I re-worded a lot so not an exact quote)